subract/hetzplay/README.md

 - Support other game servers.
   - It'd need a way to query the active player count.
+    - If the server can itself detect the player count, it could reach out to `hetzplay` via webhook and ask to be stopped
   - Alternatively, it could require the stopping the server manually via Discord, and periodically remind the user who started it to kindly shut it down.
 - Notify when server starts/stops via webhooks.
   - Also notify on a configurable duration - for example "Send a notification if the server has been running for over eight hours."